 To blow up the balloon you blow in

 with a force greater than atmospheric pressure to create the volume of

-trapped gas.
 The size of the balloon is then determined by how much air

 you have blown in and the ambient atmospheric pressure.